panosstav/NavalEngineering/README.md

 # School of Naval Architecture and Marine Engineering
 Offers a science diploma at National Technical University of Athens (NTUA), Greece

-## Marine Engineering Coding Projects
+## Naval Architecture and Marine Engineering Coding Projects

 Welcome to my GitHub repository, where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering at the National Technical University of Athens.
 This repository serves as a portfolio of my work in this field.